stevewedig/blog/README.md

 Each of the pending posts has code written that is in use, however cleaning code and writing posts is a slow process, so it will take a while to get all of this published...

 * [Value Objects in Java & Python](http://stevewedig.com)
-* Pending: Fallible: An Alternative to Throwing Exceptions in Java
-* Pending: Typesafe Heterogenous Structs in Java
+* Pending: Typesafe Heterogenous Containers in Java
 * Pending: Directed-Acyclic Graphs (DAGs) in Java
 * Pending: Simple Dependency Injection Using DAGs in Java
+* Pending: Fallible: An Alternative to Throwing Exceptions in Java
 * Pending: Framework Independent URL Routing in Java
 * Pending: Typesafe Heterogenous Event Bus in Java
 * Pending: Asynchronous Cached Downloads in Java